be4zad/dotfiles/README.md

 ```

 ## Config
-Edit [user] part in `git/.gitconfig` file and replace name, email and signing key with yourself parameters.
+Edit [user] part in `git/.gitconfig` file and replace name, email and signing key with yourselves parameters.

 ## Notes
 1. The script `install_vim_plugins.sh` will install Vim plugins and build YouCompleteMe with options I like, and must use after running stow commands to work.
 If you don't want to build, send Ctrl-C easily, when building.